Please note:

 About the program

-Today's competitive, global businesses require office professionals to be responsible to manage the administrative tasks that support their challenging, dynamic office environments.
+Today's competitive, global businesses require office professionals to be responsible for managing the administrative tasks that support their challenging, dynamic office environments.
 Employers need office administrators with exceptional computer skills, efficient document processing skills, the ability to communicate professionally, and the organizational expertise to keep the office running smoothly.

-In this two-year diploma program, students develop their technical, communication and interpersonal skills.
-With a wide variety of hands-on practical experience built into the program and emphasis on critical thinking, ethical decision-making and problem-solving skills, graduates are fully trained to meet the demands of today's challenging office environment.
-At the end of the program, students will have the opportunity to showcase their skills by participating in a 90-hour field placement position in a local business.
+In this part-time, hybrid diploma program, you will develop your technical, communication and interpersonal skills.
+With a wide variety of hands-on practical experience built into the program and emphasis on critical thinking, ethical decision-making and problem-solving skills, you will be fully trained to meet the demands of today's challenging office environment.
+At the end of the program, you will have the opportunity to showcase your skills by participating in a 105-hour field placement position in a local business.

 This program is offered in full-time and part-time delivery.